What are design rights?

 How long do design rights last?

-If a registered design is granted it will last for up to 25 years but needs to be renewed every five years.
+If a registered design is granted it will last for up to 25 years but needs to be renewed every 5 years.

-Unregistered design rights last for 15 years in the UK, and three years in the EU, from the end of the first year that the product is first marketed.
+Unregistered design rights last for 15 years in the UK, and 3 years in the EU, from the end of the first year that the product is first marketed.

 How can I protect my design rights?

 When you share your valuable confidential information, including registered and unregistered design rights, with another business, consider using an appropriate confidentiality agreement.
-Use Rocket Lawyer’s simple interview process to create a mutual Confidentiality agreement or a One-way confidentiality agreement, depending on whether one or both parties are sharing confidential information, make a Mutual confidentiality agreement or a One-way confidentiality agreement.
+Depending on whether one or both parties are sharing confidential information, make a Mutual confidentiality agreement or a One-way confidentiality agreement.

-If a party breaches your design rights, consider issuing a Cease and desist letter to protect your intellectual property.
+If a party breaches your design rights, consider issuing a Cease and desist letter to protect your IP.

 Can my design be registered abroad?